jackBrioschi/integration.Qlikv2/README.md

 ## How to move your mashup from Qlik Sense Client-Managed to Qlik Cloud?

 ### Assess your current web integration
+Typically the three main pillars for completing an integration project concern understanding and choosing *where to host the solution*,  *how I can authenticate and authorize users* who already use the services inside my platform to be able to access the embedded analytics and which is the *web integration method* most in line with the needs you have.
 There are many different ways and possibility to deploy mashup with Qlik.
 Start by asking you the right questions:

  * *Where my mashup or web application is hosted?*